 This shows the importance of the first point: the mentor knows what they’re talking about.
 This is a no-brainer, but your mentor needs to have the relevant wisdom and the lived experience to give meaningful advice.

 After all, the mentor you might want might have some seniority, but if it’s not the right type of experience, neither of you will benefit from this mentorship.
-Senior marketers most probably won’t be able to provide personalized career guidance to developers, no matter how good the marketers are.
+Furthermore, senior marketers most probably won’t be able to provide personalized career guidance to developers, no matter how good they are.